astronomer/docs/software_versioned_docs/version-0.28/secrets-backend.md

 This tells Airflow to look for variable information at the `airflow-variables-*` path in Azure Key Vault and connection information at the `airflow-connections-*` path.
 In the next step, you'll run an example DAG to test this configuration locally.

 :::tip
-By default, this setup requires that you prefix any secret names in Key Vault with `airflow-connections` or `airflow-variables`.
-When using the Azure Key Store secrets backend, `"connections_prefix"` and `"connections_prefix"` may not be left blank (`""`).
+By default, this setup prefixes secret names in Key Vault with `airflow-connections` or `airflow-variables`.
+You can change the names of these prefixes, but `"connections_prefix"` and `"variables_prefix"` must have defined values in your configuration.
 :::

 :::warning